-Another thing you may want to ask for in a prenup is the protection of your retirement plan.
+Another thing you may want to ask for in a prenup is protecting your retirement plan.
 The court will consider the amount you have in your savings before you marry as premarital property.

 Once you get married, any future contributions will become marital property.
 This includes manual contributions or reinvestments due to interest.

-If you want to protect your retirement plan, you must make sure you have the correct wording.
+If you want to protect your retirement plan, you must have the correct wording.
 State that any future additions to your plan is your sole property, and your spouse has no right to claim a part of your retirement account if you divorce.
-If you’re unsure about the wording required for this, you should seek legal advice.
+If you’re unsure about the required wording, you should seek legal advice.

 Where To Get A Free Prenuptial Agreement Template

-When you’ve decided on what you’d like to have in your prenup, you can start creating the document using our free prenuptial agreement template.
+When you’ve decided what you’d like to have in your prenup, you can create the document using our free prenuptial agreement template.
 Or, you can use our prenuptial agreement document builder to help you create a customized document that suits your needs.

 After you have created the document, you should do a couple of things to make sure the prenup is valid and legally enforceable in court:

 Make sure you have a licensed notary public notarize the signatures in the document.
-It’s a requirement that a prenuptial agreement is notarized when there is a transfer of real estate.
-But if you’re in the District of Columbia, or one of the 28 states that use the Uniform Premarital Agreement Act, then a notarization isn’t required.
+It’s a requirement that a prenuptial agreement is notarized when there is a transfer of the real estate.
+But a notarization isn’t required if you’re in the District of Columbia or one of the 28 states that use the Uniform Premarital Agreement Act.

-While this may be the case, it’s highly encouraged to get your prenup notarized anyway.
+While this may be the case, getting your prenup notarized is highly encouraged anyway.
 It proves you didn’t forge the signatures, and your spouse cannot challenge the prenup by claiming you coerced them into signing the document.

 As a final precaution, you should hire a licensed family law attorney to check the document.
 They can ensure it has all the necessary elements and suggest any additional terms unique to your situation.